phlowdotdev/phlow/examples/README.md

 phlow examples/api_proxy
 ```

-Phlow will automatically detect the `main.yaml` inside the specified folder.
+Phlow will automatically detect the `main.phlow` inside the specified folder.

 ---